SUP Paddle Buying Guide

 *It is ideal for beginner paddlers to start with a straight shaft paddle, that is adjustable.

-Adjustable paddles are great for a number of people and a variety of conditions.
+You can purchase two and three piece adjustable paddles.
+Two piece adjustable paddles are great for a number of people and a variety of conditions.
 They can be lengthened or shortened based on the needs of the paddler, for this reason they are the most versatile style of paddle.
 Adjustable paddles tend to be heavier than fixed paddles.
+Three piece adjustable paddles tend to be best for travel, as you can break them down into three pieces.
+The longest shaft tube is usually 34-36in.
+Most three piece paddles have a double or single spring that helps lock the pieces into place.

 Fixed paddles come in a standard length with a separate handle.
 The shaft is cut to the ideal size for the paddler and the handle is then bonded to the shaft with epoxy.
 Fixed paddles are very lightweight.